Killer yeast: Immunity

 Sesti, Shih, Nikolaeva and Goldstein (2001) claimed that K1 inhibits the TOK1 membrane potassium channel before secretion, and although the toxin reenters through the cell wall it is unable to reactivate TOK1.
 However Breinig, Tipper and Schmitt (2002) showed that the TOK1 channel was not the primary receptor for K1, and that TOK1 inhibition does not confer immunity.
 Vališ, Mašek, Novotná, Pospíšek and Janderová (2006) experimented with mutants which produce K1 but do not have immunity to it, and suggested that cell membrane receptors were being degraded in the secretion pathway of immune cells, apparently due to the actions of unprocessed α chains.

 Breinig, Sendzik, Eisfeld and Schmitt (2006) showed that K28 toxin is neutralized in toxin-expressing cells by the α chain in the cytosol, which has not yet been fully processed and still contains part of a γ chain attached to the C terminus.
 The uncleaved α chain neutralizes the K28 toxin by forming a complex with it.

-Kluyveromyces lactis
+In Kluyveromyces lactis

-Killer properties of Kluyveromyces lactis are associated with linear DNA plasmids, which have on their 5'end associated proteins, which enable them to replicate themselves, in a way similar to adenoviruses.
+Killer properties in Kluyveromyces lactis are associated with linear DNA plasmids, which have on their 5'end associated proteins, which enable them to replicate themselves in a way similar to adenoviruses.
 It is an example of protein priming in DNA replication.
 MAK genes are not known.
 The toxin consists of three subunits, which are matured in golgi complex by signal peptidase and glycosylated.

 The mechanism of action appears to be the inhibition of adenylate cyclase in sensitive cells.
 Affected cells are arrested in G1 phase and lose viability.

-Other yeast
+In other yeasts

-Other toxin systems are found in other yeasts:
+Toxin systems are found in some other yeasts: